Minijump/Squirrel/README.md

 ### To do
 * Datasource all available args
+* Move templates into app folder? (merge folders with dame names...)
+* Use dynamic args for datasources (same as actions, move it in utils?)
+* Data source unit tests + dedicated readme
 * Supabase connection, blockchain.com, json file
-* Data source unit tests + dedicated readme
 * Do not run all pipeline at each actions (especially for pager, infos, ...
 Save the whole dfs dict as pickle)

 ### To Fix
 * float cut_values
 * Interpolate a string column
-* Move templates into app folder? (merge folders with dame names...)
-* Make data source sync parallel (looks like problem occurs in python of odoo data source; _get_data_from_api method)
+* Make data source sync parallel (looks like problem occurs in _get_data_from_api method)

 ### To do MVP
 * All available table actions + all available args